Women's and men's historical costumes, flags, banners and historical shoes - Roman, Celtic, Viking, Medieval and Renaissance.

 J – frontal height - from the 7th cervical vertebra to the waist

-K – breast height – from the 7th cervical vertebra to the top of the breast
+K – breast height – from the 7th cervical vertebra to the top of your breast

 L – required length